qifan-han/qifan-han.github.io/_pages/personal.md

   }
 </script>

 In my spare time, I enjoy watching soccer, tennis, and Formula 1 matches.
-I have been a fan of [Liverpool FC](https://www.liverpoolfc.com) since my childhood.
-During my studies at the London School of Economics in 2019, I decided to watch a Liverpool match and ended up choosing the semi-final second leg between Liverpool FC and Barcelona FC.
+I have been a fan of [Liverpool FC](https://www.liverpoolfc.com) since childhood.
+During my studies at LSE in 2019, I decided to watch a Liverpool match and ended up choosing the semi-final second leg between Liverpool FC and Barcelona FC.
 It turned out to be the best live sports experience of my life, as Liverpool achieved a miraculous 4–0 comeback and went on to win the Champions League that year.

 <p align="center">
   <img